 Benefits and Drawbacks of Joint Custody

-The biggest plus to joint custody is that it keeps both parents involved in the child’s life in a big way.
+The biggest plus of joint custody is that it keeps both parents involved in the child’s life in a big way.
 Staying in continual contact with both mother and father benefits the children, and their relationships continue to grow over time.

 If things were great, you’d probably still be married.
 Shuffling the kids back and forth and maintaining a schedule is time-consuming and stressful for parents and children.
 Maintaining two homes gets expensive.
-And often times, one parent may feel he or she is putting in more—emotionally, time-wise, or financially—which also results in conflict.
+Oftentimes, one parent may feel he or she is putting in more—emotionally, time-wise, or financially—which also results in conflict.